 This Blogging + Photography resource list was created to give bloggers (whether new or not) the tools to gain a real footing in the blogging community and build a successful little corner on the web.

 Oftentimes, I’m asked “how did you get that picture to be so vivid and captivating”?
 Or, “where did you get that…?”
-You name it, I’ve been asked as a blogger who has built a community for the past 3-4 years, seriously.
-That is why I’ve decided to come up with a direct space on my blog where I can answer such questions and offer a few nuggets for any other blogger and/or photographer trying to figure it all out on this journey of starting a blog.
+You name it, I’ve been asked as a blogger who has built a community for the past 5-6 years, seriously, which is why I’ve decided to come up with a direct space on my blog where I can answer such questions and offer a few nuggets for any other blogger and/or photographer trying to figure it all out on this journey of starting a blog.

 Disclaimer: We are a participant in affiliate advertising programs designed to provide a means for us to earn fees by linking to affiliated sites.
 However, I use all of the products listed below and recommend them because they are companies that I have found helpful and trustworthy.